fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 ### Create a FotaHub product

-Create a FotaHub product for your Linux-based IoT device as explained [here](../fotahub/create-product.md).
+Create a FotaHub product that represents your Linux-based IoT device in FotaHub as explained [here](../fotahub/create-product.md).
 It will be used to upload and provide firmware updates for the same.

 ### Create initial firmware version